Home>Blogs>Excel Tips and Tricks>Conditional Formatting in a Pivot Table with 3 Example

 To apply the conditional formatting in a pivot table, just select a cell of value and go to the Home tab >> Conditional formatting>> New Rule

-Conditional formatting with a Pivot Table
+Conditional Formatting in a Pivot Table

-Conditional formatting with a Pivot Table
+Conditional Formatting in a Pivot Table

 A new formatting Rule window will be opened.
 There are 3 options for “Apply Rule to